walexy/zoomguy-copy-01/src/pages/features.md

       As your event begins, your Zoom Squad host will ensure all presenters are welcomed, audio levels are checked, flow is set, and everyone is ready for a great experience.

-      **Full Event Moderation: Q&A, transitions, content sharing**
+      **Full Event Moderation**

       We just need a script.
-Our professionals can emcee, moderate Q&A, run the meeting/event: present slides, manage transitions, etc.Our goal is to make you look good.
+Our professionals can emcee, moderate Q&A, run the meeting/event, present slides, manage transitions, etc.  Our goal is to make you look good.
     image: /images/hero-03.png
     background: gray
     actions: